seene-club/seene-toolkit/README.md

 RIGHT MOUSE BUTTON to erase the mask

-MIDDLE MOUSE BUTTEN or WHEEL CLICK shows you the depth information of point
+MIDDLE MOUSE BUTTON or WHEEL CLICK shows you the depth information of point

-To change the model underneath the mask use "Mask operations" Menu.
+To change the model underneath the mask use "Mask" Menu.

 to be continued ...